-Why I Don't Request Accommodations as an Autistic Warehouse Worker
+Why I Don't Request Accommodations At My Job As An Autistic Adult

 I've watched what happens to coworkers who DO request accommodations.
 They often ask to be placed in easier areas with less rate and micromanagement pressure.
 The manager agrees most of the time, especially if they're seen as "low-priority" or less willing to work hard.